Mosaic (novel): Production

 Before she had finished writing the novel, Ordover asked her to write a second Voyager book, which became Pathways.
-She was concerned at the time that he wouldn't like Mosaic, yet he was asking for a second book already, while he reassured her that he had faith in her work.
+She was concerned at the time that he would not like Mosaic, yet he was asking for a second book already, while he reassured her that he had faith in her work.
 She also incorporated Kyle Riker, the father of Commander William Riker, into the novel; he had previously appeared in The Next Generation episode "The Icarus Factor".
 Both Mosaic and Pathways were the only Star Trek novels to be considered canon within the franchise, as of 2000.
 This means that the events of these novels were considered to be part of the backstory within the television series, unlike the other novelizations within the franchise.
 Certain events, such as the description of the death of Janeway's father, were written into Voyager.
 Elements from the book had also been included prior to publishing, as Taylor explained "Last season, I started sneaking little snippets of things that I knew were going to be in the books into episodes, there is going to be a lot of cross-pollination."

 Taylor explained that she enjoyed the writing process, "In spite of all the tribulations of writing three books while holding down a full-time job, I found that I loved writing in the prose form.
 After the limitations and restrictions of a teleplay, it was fun to be able to let my imagination soar and to write without anyone looking over my shoulder, without worrying about fitting a 42-minute format and creating a universe that had to be built on a sound stage!
 It was truly liberating."
 The book was published in September 1996, while an audiobook version read by Kate Mulgrew was released the following month.